garden-io/garden/docs/using-garden/workflows.md

 A sequence of commands executed in a workflow is also generally more efficent than scripting successive runs of Garden CLI commands, since state is cached between the commands, and there is no startup delay between the commands.

 {% hint style="warning" %}
-As of Garden 0.13, the CLI command to run a Workflow is `garden run-workflow` (note the dash), instead of `garden run workflow`.
+As of Garden 0.13, the CLI command to run a Workflow is `garden workflow` instead of `garden run workflow`.
 {% endhint %}

 ## How it Works